703 N 21st Avenue

 Double Depth Burials

 - Double depth burials are permitted provided the grave site can be opened without disturbing surrounding graves.
+New sales are no longer available.

 - The bottom container must be constructed of either metal or concrete and capable of supporting the upper unit without collapsing.
 Metal vaults must be at least .12 gauge or thicker.
 (Grave liners are not acceptable).